Azure-Samples/ms-identity-nodejs-webapi-azurefunctions/README.md

 ## Scenario

-1. The client JavaScript SPA application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**:
+1. The client JavaScript SPA application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
 2. The **Access Token** is used as a *bearer* token to authenticate the user when calling the **Azure Function** app.

 ![Overview](./ReadmeFiles/topology.png)